 - Suggested donation of $3.50 per meal

-Webster’s Marketplace hours are adjusted to 7 am – 9 pm.
-They are asking guests to reserve the first hour of business from 7 am – 8 am for the elderly and immunocompromised guests.
-If you (or someone you know) are in need of food, need someone to pick up and deliver your order of groceries from Webster’s, please call 920-748-6450 or 748-6225 and leave your name, phone number, and a brief message.
-They will call you back within 24 hours on a weekday.
+Webster’s Marketplace (Ripon) hours are adjusted to 7 am – 9 pm.
+They are asking guests to reserve the first hour of business from 7 am – 8 am for the elderly and immuno-compromised guests.
+Additional options include ordering online or by phone (920-748-5498) for pick- up or delivery.

 Senior Drive-up Meal If you are over the age of 60 and live in FdL County, you can participate in the “DRIVE UP” version of the Senior Dining Program.
 Call (920) 322-3630 to reserve your meal!
 Call by noon for the next day!
 (It is suggested to sign up for multiple days at once.)
 Pick up meal at Fond du Lac Senior Center, 151 E 1st St, Fond du Lac, 11:30-12 Mon-Fri.
 Cost – Suggested donation of $3.00.
 A family member or friend can pick up for you.